 net start msiserver

-5. Do a Repair Install from Settings (No Data Loss)
+5. Repair Install Windows 11 from Settings (No Data Loss)

 Steps: